ImpureCrumpet/cambot-mineflayer-prismarine-viewer/README.md

 ---

-### 3. Credentials (macOS Keychain) and Microsoft Auth
+### 3. Credentials (macOS Keychain only) and Microsoft Auth

 Microsoft auth in Mineflayer uses Device Code flow and does not require a password in your code.
-Provide only the Microsoft account email used for Minecraft:
+Provide only the Microsoft account email used for Minecraft via macOS Keychain:

-Option A — macOS Keychain (recommended):
 - Open Keychain Access.
 - Create a new item:
   - Keychain Item Name: `MineflayerBot`
   - Account Name: `bot-email`
   - Password: your Microsoft account email (e.g., `you@example.com`).

-Option B — Environment variable:
-- Run with `BOT_EMAIL="you@example.com" node cameraBot.js`.

 On first run, a device code prompt will appear in the console; follow the instructions to complete sign-in.
 Tokens are cached by Mineflayer’s auth provider.